-Continuing to trade in stocks and bonds, Wayne lives in a world of risk versus reward every day.
+Continuing to trade fixed income securities, Wayne lives in a world of risk versus reward every day.
 Perhaps that is what attracted him to extremely challenging and low yielding vineyard sites within Napa and Sonoma.
-He and Kara currently own three vineyards – all of which vary in degrees of remoteness and none of which are easy to access and all are difficult sites to grow vines on.
+He and Kara currently own three vineyards – all of which vary in degrees of remoteness and none of which are easy to access and all are difficult sites on which to grow.

 The 2015 Sauvignon Blanc is the only wine made from sourced grapes (from a vineyard along the southern part of the Silverado Trail).
 Bright golden in the glass, it shows aromatics of pineapple, lime and a more subtle note of dried straw.
-The wine displays nice balance on the palate with a mid palate richness of flavor and a bit more weight then a typical Napa produced Sauvignon Blanc.
+The wine displays nice balance on the palate with a mid-palate richness of flavor and a bit more weight than a typical Napa produced Sauvignon Blanc.
 A lingering richness of flavor and tartness (lime) lasts for some time.

-In 2013 they produced two vintages of Syrah from their Fort Ross-Seaview vineyard separating out the two planted clones into two wines.
+In 2014 they produced two vintages of Syrah from their Fort Ross-Seaview vineyard separating out the two planted clones into two wines.
 Moving forward with subsequent vintages they will produce one wine from these two clones.
-The 2014 Seven Pillar (Estrella River clone) was created through minimalist wine making; fermenting whole cluster, foot-treading, for color and extraction during fermentation and fermenting both the primary and secondary fermentation with native yeasts.
-Neutral barrels were used for aging – the focus being on the varietal rather then the oak influence.
+The 2014 Seven Pillar (Estrella River clone) was created through minimalist wine making; fermenting whole cluster, foot-treading, for color and extraction during fermentation and fermenting both the primary and secondary fermentation with indigenous yeasts.
+Neutral barrels were used for aging – the focus being on the varietal rather than the oak influence.